micmejia/bible-dump/AMPC/Exodus/Exod 2.md

 When Pharaoh heard of it, he sought to slay Moses.
-But Moses fled from Pharaoh's presence and [^b]took refuge in the land of Midian, where he sat down by a well.
+But Moses fled from Pharaoh's presence and took refuge in the land of Midian, where he sat down by a well.